Author

 8. Implementing Feedback Loops For Continuous Improvement

 A feedback loop is a helpful process that involves constantly monitoring, analyzing, and fine-tuning your AWS resources and expenses.
 By gathering insights from this monitoring, you can optimize and gradually decrease your AWS costs.
-These feedback loops are essential for cost savings in the long run.
-The steps mentioned below can help contribute to AWS cost reduction.

 • Assess the performance and efficiency of your AWS resources to uncover areas where improvements can be made.